JuliaGraphics/Luxor.jl/docs/src/tutorial.md

     setline(5)
     setdash("solid")

-    arc2r(B, A, ip1, :path)
+    arc2r(B,    A,  ip1, :path) # centered at B, from A to ip1
     arc2r(C1, ip1,  ip2, :path)
     arc2r(A,  ip2,    B, :path)
     arc2r(O,    B,    A, :path)
 ```

 Once we've added all four sections to the path we can stroke and fill it.
-If you want to use separate styles for the stroke and fill, you can use a 'preserve' version of the first action.
-This applies the action but keeps the path around for further actions.
+If you want to use separate styles for the stroke and fill, you can use a "preserve" version of the first action.
+This applies the action but keeps the path around for more actions.

 ```
     strokepreserve()